-17.02.010 Introduction;

-17.02.020 Administrative Interpretations;

-17.02.030 Reasonable Use Exception;
+17.02.010 Introduction; 17.02.020 Administrative Interpretations; 17.02.030 Reasonable Use Exception; 17.02.040 No Abrogation; 17.02.050 Fees; 17.02.060 Performance Bonds; 17.02.070 Liability; and 17.02.080 Severability.

-17.02.050 Fees;

-17.02.060 Performance Bonds;

-17.02.070 Liability; and

-17.02.080 Severability.

 17.02.010 Introduction.
 The City of Kelso has consolidated the primary regulations governing the use and development of land into a single unified development code.
 Kelso Municipal Code Title 17, also known as the Kelso Unified Development Code, includes a single set of definitions, procedures, and standards and is intended to be the principal source information for business and property owners, developers, residents, and interested citizens.
+If you have questions about this document, please don't hesitate to contact the City of Kelso Department of Community Development.